allegro/blog/_posts/2022-02-03-visual-thinking.md

 ### Visual planning

-“Josh, could you summarize what we are going to implement?”.
+— Josh, could you summarize what we are going to implement, please?

 That was a bit unexpected, however, it was a no-brainer.
 ![planning services](/img/articles/2022-02-03-visual-thinking/planning_services.png)